dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 vi /home/<username>/.ssh/authorized_keys
 ```

-&#x1F535; At the moment, you can connect to the server from the client side using a password, the key is not used (but it is better not to do this):
+&#x1F535; :information_source: At the moment, you can connect to the server from the client side using a password, the key is not used (but it is better not to do this):

 ```
 ssh <username>@<server_ip_address>